 The screening process includes a personal interview with the applicant and his wife (if married).
-Each of the interview teams will normally consist of two members of the Admissions and Formation Board.
-An interview by the Bishop or the Director of Diaconal Formation may also take place.
+Each of the interview teams will normally consist of two members of the Admissions and Scrutinies Board.
+In addition, an interview by the Bishop, the Director of the Diaconate, and the Director of Formation may also take place.